Craig Ellwood

-Craig Ellwood (April 22, 1922 – May 30, 1992) was an influential Los Angeles-based modernist architect whose career spanned the early 1950s through the mid-1970s.
-Although untrained as an architect, Ellwood fashioned a persona and career through equal parts of a talent for good design, self-promotion and ambition.
-He was recognized professionally for fusing of the formalism of Mies van der Rohe with the informal style of California modernism.
+Craig Ellwood (born Jon Nelson Burke; April 22, 1922 – May 30, 1992) was an American architect whose career spanned the early 1950s through the mid-1970s in Los Angeles.
+Although untrained as an architect, he fashioned an influential persona and career through a talent for good design, self-promotion, and ambition.
+He was recognized professionally for fusing of the formalism of Mies van der Rohe with the informal style of California modernists.

-Early years
+Early life

-Ellwood was born Jon Nelson Burke in Clarendon, Texas.
-Along with many others in the 1920s, Ellwood's family moved west, following U.S. Route 66, finally settling in Los Angeles in 1937.
-There, Ellwood, as Johnnie Burke, attended Belmont High School, where he was class president before graduating in 1940.
-In 1942, Ellwood and his brother Cleve both joined the U.S. Army Air Corps.
-Ellwood served as a B-24 radio operator, based with Cleve in Victorville, California, until his discharge in 1946.
+Ellwood was born Jon Nelson Burke in Clarendon, Texas, on April 22, 1922.
+Along with many others in the 1920s, his family moved west, following U.S. Route 66 and finally settling in Los Angeles in 1937.
+There, as Johnnie Burke, he attended Belmont High School; he was class president before graduating in 1940.
+He and his brother Cleve both joined the U.S. Army Air Corps in 1942, and he served as a B-24 radio operator based with his brother in Victorville, California, until his discharge in 1946.